PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 - The zoom level is set automatically when a new beacon is displayed to show both beacon and base.
 - The zoom can be changed using the buttons.

-Each beacon's path is displayed as a coloured line on the map.
+When you are online, the path of each beacon is displayed as a coloured line on the map.
 The oldest waypoints may be deleted as the map URL is limited to 8192 characters.

 A pull-down menu lists the locations of all the beacons being tracked.
 Clicking on a menu entry will center the map on that location and will copy the location to the clipboard.